gram12321/sc2stats/README.md

-For now the task is to create a scraper from liquidpedia.
-The goal is to scrape data about 2v2 Starcraft results, based on players, race, maps, and tournaments.
-We will be starting with the uterman 2v2 circut. https://liquipedia.net/starcraft2/UThermal_2v2_Circuit/Main_Event

-see @docs/initial_promt.md for basic idea

-**Data Storage**: The scraper exports data to JSON files, which are then inserted into **Supabase PostgreSQL database** via direct PostgreSQL connection, enabling efficient bulk data insertion and advanced analytics.

-# Enhanced SC2 Stats Scraper
+# SC2 2v2 Stats Scraper

+A robust web scraper for Liquipedia tournament data that extracts StarCraft 2 2v2 tournament information and stores it in a Supabase PostgreSQL database.

+## Overview

-This enhanced scraper system provides robust web scraping for Liquipedia tournament data with advanced features like caching, error handling, and batch processing. **Data is exported to JSON and then inserted into Supabase via direct PostgreSQL connection for efficient data ingestion.**
+This scraper system provides comprehensive data extraction for SC2 2v2 tournaments from Liquipedia, with features like caching, error handling, and batch processing. **Data is exported to JSON and then inserted into Supabase via the Supabase Python client for efficient data ingestion.**

 ## Features